falexwolf/falexwolf.me/research.md

 ## Dynamical modeling of RNA velocity

 [<img src="./NatureBiotechCover2020-12.png" style="width: 120px; margin: 15px 20px 5px 0px"  align="left">](/publications#P28)
 RNA velocity has opened up new ways of studying cellular differentiation in scRNA-seq [[LaManno18](https://www.nature.com/articles/s41586-018-0414-6/)] by capturing gene expression change rates based on ratios of spliced and unspliced mRNA.
 With [scVelo](https://scvelo.org) [[P28](/publications#P28)], we solve the full transcriptional dynamics of splicing kinetics using a likelihood-based dynamical model.
 This generalizes RNA velocity to a wide variety of systems comprising transient cell states, which are common in development and in response to perturbations.
-Also see [software](../software/).

 {P28}